Last updated on 2026-02-09

 Program Structure

 The Adventure Expeditions & Interpretive Leadership program is designed to provide students with a comprehensive education in outdoor leadership and conservation.
-The program has a duration of 60 weeks and is offered at Fanshawe’s Simcoe/Norfolk Regional Campus, located in a biodiverse region of Canada.
+The program has a duration of 60 weeks, allowing students to immerse themselves in both theoretical and practical learning experiences.

 Key features of the program structure include: